markazerdd/katacoda-scenarios-1/incident-management/lab/finish.md

 Congratulations!
-You've used Datadog APM to fix the performance of the Storedog application.
+You've used Datadog Incident Management to organize your response to an issue with the Storedog application.

 To continue, click **Next**.